dereklukacs/waiting-game/stickrunner/iteration.md

 let's have the instructions of how to play in the lower left corner

 let's stop referring to things as cubes.
 Let's call them challengers

+I want to set a username, this should be set on first visiting the page and cached in localstorage

+I want to be able to edit the username